vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/account-management-statements/built-in-roles.md

 **Nebula Graph** provides the following roles:

 - God
-  - The initial user similar to the root in Linux.
+  - The initial root user similar to the root in Linux.
-  - Create/delete access to spaces.
-  - Read/write access to both the schema and data in the space.
+  - All the operation access.
 - Admin
   - The administration user.
   - Read/write access to both the schema and data limited to its authorized space.